dkuffofficialcs50/bank-loan-system-analytics/README.md

 # bank-loan-system-analytics
-In this study, a dataset of customer information from banks and credit lenders was classified and predicted using four supervised learning techniques.
-However, before using the data set, all Identifiers were eliminated.
-I used the four main supervised learning approaches for this analysis, which are as follows:
+This project aims to classify and predict customer information from banks and credit lenders using unsupervised learning techniques.
+The dataset used in this study, called CREDIT 14, has had all identifying information removed.

+The analysis will be conducted using R Studio and the following unsupervised learning techniques:

+Clustering (K-means)
+Decision Tree
-Discriminant analysis, K-Nearest Neighbors, Decision Tree, and Logistic Regression
+Logistic Regression

-R Studio was used to perform each of these procedures, and the provided data set is called CREDIT 14.
-There is a powerpoint presentation of the findings in this repository.
+Discriminant Analysis

+Libraries used in this analysis include 'MASS', 'rpartplot', 'CLASS','gglot2','aod'.

+In addition to the R code, a summary of the findings and conclusions can be found in the powerpoint presentation included in this repository.
+The goal of this project is to effectively classify and predict customer information in order to gain insights and make informed decisions for the associated business problems.